AntonPopoff/android-color-wheel/README.md

 val currentColor = colorWheel.rgb
 ```

-**Note**: when you set an RGB or ARGB color it is transformed to the closest HSV color with value(brightness) component of it set to 1
+**Note**: when you set RGB or ARGB color it is transformed to the closest HSV color with value(brightness) component of it set to 1
-so the color can be correctly selected on the `ColorWheel` because it is only 2 dimensional.
+so the color can be correctly displayed on the `ColorWheel` because it is only 2 dimensional.
 Therefore currently displayed color
 on the `ColorWheel` may differ from the original color that you have set.
 To allow a user to change brightness or alpha component
-of a color picked from `ColorWheel` you can use `GradientSeekBar`.
+of a color picked from `ColorWheel` you can use `GradientSeekBar` view.

 Also you can set `colorChangeListener` that will be called every time when currently selected color is changed: